LBCrion/sfwbar/doc/sfwbar.rst

 taskbar_item and switcher_item may have one or more of additional classes set, reflecting the state of a window: `focused`, `maximized`, `minimized`, `fullscreen`, `urgent` and `preview`.

+a group item in a popup taskbar can have a `pin` class set if the item is pinned in the taskbar config.

 The `preview` class is set when the compositor supports window previews and the taskbar or switcher is configured to display window previews instead of icons.